firebase/quickstart-unity/analytics/testapp/readme.md

         target.
       - Click `Player Settings`.
-      - In the `Settings for iOS` or `Settings for tvOS` panel, scroll down to `Bundle Identifier` and update the value to the `iOS bundle ID` you provided when you registered your app with Firebase.
+      - In the `Settings for iOS` or `Settings for tvOS` panel, scroll down to `Bundle Identifier` and update the value to the `Apple bundle ID` you provided when you registered your app with Firebase.
   - Build for iOS or tvOS
     - Select the `File > Build Settings` menu option.